Searching for the core variables in principal components analysis: Some simulated examples

-The results are exhibit in Table \ref{results dim 4} on page ~\pageref{results dim 4}, 78\% of the times the Blinding Procedure chooses correctly the variables, B2 only does it 27\% of the times, while the other methods fail in more than 75\% of the replications.
-Our procedure detects that $X_2$ is a ``function" of $X_1$.
-Hence if we select $X_1$ it is more important to have information of $V_2$, selecting $X_3$ or $X_4$, than to have redundant information choosing $X_2$.
-Note that also $\{X_3,X_4\}$ is still a good choice.
+From the definition of $X_1$ and $X_2$ we have that $X_2$ is a function of $X_1$ plus an error.
+We can see from Table \ref{results dim 4-0.01} on page ~\pageref{results dim 4-0.01}, Table \ref{results dim 4-0.1} on page ~\pageref{results dim 4-0.1} and Table \ref{results dim 4-0.25} on page ~\pageref{results dim 4-0.25} that our procedure selects $X_1$ and $X_2$ only between 0.22 and 0.264 proportion of the times, when the other procedures select it in around a 0.5 proportion of the times or more.
+In most of the cases our procedure detects that $X_2$ is a ``function" of $X_1$.
+That is, if $X_1$ is selected to be one of the two explanatory variables, for the other one, the \bf BP\rm, select between $X_3$ and $X_4$.
+This way, the \bf BP \rm gains information about $V_2$ instead of getting redundant information by choosing $X_2$.
+Note that $\{X_3,X_4\}$ is also a ``good'' choice.

 To make the problem a bit more challenging we enlarge the dimension of the dataset repeating the same variables plus noisy noninformative errors and also add some i.i.d. noisy variables.
 More precisely we consider the following model: